ICT4LT Module 2.2

 The term multimedia was originally used to describe packages of learning materials that consisted of a book, a couple of audiocassettes and a videocassette.
 Such packages are still available, but the preferred terms to describe them seem to be multiple media or mixed media - although there is considerable disagreement as to what they should be called now that the term multimedia has acquired a different sense.
 Nowadays multimedia refers to computer-based materials designed to be used on a computer that can display and print text and high-quality graphics, play pre-recorded audio and video material, and create new audio and video recordings.
 Because of its capability of integrating the four basic skills of listening, speaking, reading and writing, multimedia is of considerable interest to the language teacher.

 One of the best interactive videodiscs ever produced is MIT's A la rencontre de Philippe, which wraps up language learning in a real-life simulation set in Paris.
 Philippe is a freelance journalist from the provinces currently living in Paris with his girlfriend, but in the first scene she dismisses him and the learner has to find an apartment for Philippe, reconcile Philippe with the girlfriend, and help Philippe get a better job.
 A plan of Paris with clickable street names and a notebook are provided, and the learner has access to a telephone, Philippe's answering machine, classified ads, and list of accommodation agencies.
 The learner can telephone to find information about different apartments and look around them, and follow story lines in which various characters (e.g. a plumber, an aunt, a best friend) appear.
 At various points in the story, Philippe will ask the learner a question and the next segment depends on what the player answers: e.g. if the learner clicks on "Your boss called" a different storyline will be engaged than if the learner says "I found you a great apartment".
 The material, at least the video portions and many of the stills, was filmed in Paris.
 The learner can read a description of the scene or review its essential bits before watching it, but must watch from beginning to end before being able to access a transcript or selective review.
 The transcripts include clickable glossary words and notes on idiomatic phrases.
 There are also encouraging reminders of what the player should be doing in a given situation, and review tests to check that the learner has absorbed the essential information of a scene.
-A full description of this package, including screen dumps and QuickTime video clips can be found at:
+See Fuerstenberg (1993).

-Another example of a simulation on videodisc is Expodisc, which casts the learner in the role of assistant to the export manager of a company wishing to sell its products in Spain and Latin America: see Davies (1991).
-See also Section 5.10, Module 3.2, headed Branching dialogues.
+Other examples of simulations on videodisc are Montevidisco, in which the learner is cast in the role of a tourist in a fictitious town and must interact with salesmen, waitresses, policemen and other inhabitants (Schneider & Bennion 1984), and EXPODISC, which casts the learner in the role of assistant to the export manager of a company wishing to sell its products in Spain and Latin America (Davies (1991).
+See Section 5.10, Module 3.2, headed Branching dialogues.

-It's a great pity that simulations like these have not really caught on among CD-ROM developers - with one notable exception: the Oscar Lake series, which is described below in Section 3.4.9.
+It's a great pity that simulations like these have not really caught on among CD-ROM developers - with one notable exception: the Who is Oscar Lake? series, which is described below in Section 3.4.9, below.

 Interactive videodiscs continued to be used in industrial training well into the 1990s - and also for karaoke entertainment.
 Their main advantage was the high quality of the sound, video and still images that they could produce, which is absolutely essential, for example, in training engineers how to assemble a mechanical device - a typical application of the time.
 Their main disadvantage was the high cost of the equipment required to run them - and it was messy too, consisting of several different components linked with lots of cables.

 The multimedia computer (MPC) was the next major landmark in the history of multimedia, appearing in the early 1990s.
 The MPC was a breakthrough in terms of its compactness, price and user-friendliness.
-An MPC is basically the same as a standard PC, with the following additions:
+Most PCs that are currently available can be classified as multimedia computers.
+These following components are essential features of an MPC:

 There were earlier computers that qualified as multimedia computers, e.g. the Apple Mac and the Acorn Archimedes in the UK, but the dominant multimedia computer is the MPC.
-Apple computers appear to have a commanding position in the print and graphic design industries, while Acorn computers only ever gained a foothold in the UK schools sector and are now losing their market share to the MPC.
+Apple computers appear to have a commanding position in the print and graphic design industries, while Acorn computers only ever gained a foothold in the UK schools sector and finally lost their market share to the MPC.

 It is evident from the number of visits to this module - the most frequently visited module at the ICT4LT website - that there is an enormous demand for information on multimedia and for INSET training courses.
-Have a look at the introductory materials produced by Graham Davies at: http://www.camsoftpartners.co.uk/lspinset.htm
+Section 2.2.3, Doing it youself, (below) contains information on some of the tools that you can use to create your own multimedia materials.

 Contents of Section 2

 Certain minimum hardware specifications are desirable if you intend to run multimedia applications on a computer.
-Modern computers are normally equipped with all the essential components as standard, but the variety is huge and careful choices have to be made.
-Ideally, you should seek a supplier that offers a choice of components.
-See the Foreword, Module 1.2.
-These are typical minimum hardware specifications:
+Modern computers are normally equipped with the following essential components as standard:

 Speakers or headphones are essential for listening to sound recordings.
 When purchasing speakers it is worthwhile checking that they have their own inbuilt amplification system.
 The sound level of all speakers or headphones can be controlled under the Windows operating system, but good speakers have a volume control knob that also enables the user to adjust the volume manually.
 Headphones can be integrated with a microphone - the so-called pilot's headset that is used in language laboratories.
 Stereo speakers or headphones are advisable for most multimedia applications.
 See also Section 1.2.3, Module 1.2, which contains an illustration of the pilot's headset.